BawdyAnarchist/quBSD/docs/Future_Development.md

 THROW code enhancements:
+  - you left of at validation primitives -> adding levels, and the PARAM validation function needs new options
   - high level scripts still need throw codes integrated (including $?)

 ### Import things in the code as I overhaul that still need addressed
 exec.postart
-  - "hacky exception to schg due to resolv and resolvconf" qb-list
+  - "hacky exception to schg due to resolv and resolvconf" exec.created
-  - Not sure if the "automated" "user-friendly" CELL vs PARAM resolution is working properly exec.created
   - I think I removed the chaining starts.
 Maybe think about adding that back in?
 Not sure.
 Maybe qb start should do that only exec.release (when with jail -vr <jail>)
+  - _CMD_DECRYPT is dubious -> this should be _CMD_ENCRYPT or _CMD_Z_UMOUNT.
+Also, does _CMD_UMOUNT already umount the dataset?doubt it
   - still getting some reclone failures, for example:
 ```
 cannot create 'zroot/qubsd/magfield': dataset already exists